mhmdio/mhmd.io/content/blog/05-2020/terraform-vscode.md

 ![vscode-terraform](./vscode-terraform.png)

-VScode has become on of the popular Text editor now days, and one of the primary tools for DevOps Engineers to develop their solutions and tasks.
-Using Terraform with VScode can be productive and useful when you check the following 15 VScode extensions to supercharged your Terraform Development.
+VSCode has become one of the popular Text editor now days, and one of the primary tools for DevOps Engineers to develop their solutions and running tasks.
+Using Terraform with VSCode can be productive and useful when you check the following 15 VSCode extensions to supercharged your Terraform Development.

 ## Notes